kommisampath/Deep-Learning-Specilazation/README.md

 ## 2025 Version

-This specialization was updated in April 2021 to include developments in deep learning and programming frameworks, with the biggest change being shifting from TensorFlow 1 to TensorFlow 2.
+This specialization was updated in NOVEMBER 2024 to include developments in deep learning and programming frameworks, with the biggest change being shifting from TensorFlow 1 to TensorFlow 2.
 This repo has been updated accordingly as well.

 ## Programming Assignments